-- Higher High (HH): One higher, higher than the previous one.
+- Higher High (HH): A high, higher than the previous one.

-- Higher Low (HL): A lower, higher than the previous one.
+- Higher Low (HL): A low, higher than the previous one.

 - Hodl: Means to hold, to maintain.
 For the record, the use of “hodl” would come from the fact that several years ago, a drunk person posted a message on BitcoinTalk to encourage investors not to panic and not to sell despite falling prices. : instead of writing “hold”, this one would have written “hodl”.